Telogen/AtacAnnoR/README.md

 ### Beta function: AtacAnnoR label corrector

-- AtacAnnoR also provide a more aggressive strategy to use the multiple references' annotation results to correct the original labels and improve accuracy.
+- AtacAnnoR also provides a more aggressive strategy to use the multiple references' annotation results to correct the original labels and improve accuracy.
 See [this tutorial](https://telogen.github.io/AtacAnnoR/AtacAnnoR_label_corrector.html).